michaelScopic/dotfiles/README.md

 Then look at the [wiki](https://github.com/michaelScopic/dotfiles/wiki) for copying configs.

-* Note: The wiki is partially WIP, but the important parts are finished.
+* Note: The wiki is really really out of date, sorry.

 ### Install using the provided script